cvat-ai/cvat/site/README.md

 If you need to add a child page, click `Create child page`.

-If you need to edit the text that has the markup [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), click on the `Fork this reposytory` button.
+If you need to edit the text that has the markup [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), click on the `Fork this repository` button.

 Read how to edit files for github ([GitHub docs](https://docs.github.com/en/github/managing-files-in-a-repository/editing-files-in-another-users-repository)).